mapeditor/tiled/docs/reference/tmx-map-format.rst

 -  **color**: The color in ``#RRGGBB`` format (example: ``#c17d11``).
 -  **tile**: The tile ID of the tile representing this color.
--  **probability**: The relative probability that this color is chosen over others in case of multiple options.
+-  **probability**: The relative probability that this color is chosen over others in case of multiple options. (defaults to 0)

 .. _tmx-wangedgecolor: